Clogged oil arteries slow U.S. shale rush to record output

 To transport all that oil from central shale regions such as Texas and North Dakota to the East Coast, the U.S. relies largely on pipelines built decades ago.
 The industry has retooled many old oil arteries, and the resulting patchwork often offers a convoluted route.

-"It's a hodge-podge way of doing it," said Tricia Curtis, oil analyst at Petronerds, a consultancy based in Denver.
+"It's a hodge-podge way of doing it," said Trisha Curtis, President and Co-Founder of Petronerds, a consultancy based in Denver.

 U.S. Interior Minister Ryan Zinke wants the nation to become the dominant global energy player, and is considering opening more federal lands - such as national parks and Native American reservations - to fossil fuel development.
 He also aims to lift restrictions on offshore drilling.